-Buffalo Wild Wings (otherwise known as BW3 or B-dubs for short) is a popular casual restaurant and bar to visit when you want to watch the big game.
-It specializes in wings, tacos, sandwiches and other finger foods that you can munch on or share with friends and family while downing a beer and socializing.
+Buffalo Wild Wings (otherwise known as BW3 or B-dubs for short) specializes in wings, tacos, sandwiches and other finger foods that you can munch on or while watching the big game and socializing.

-The healthy food options are limited at B-dubs, which is why you’ll want to go in prepared the next time you are invited and don’t want to ruin your low-carb diet.
+The healthy food options are limited at B-dubs, which is why you’ll want to go in prepared the next time you eat here and don’t want to ruin your low-carb diet.
 Of course, your best bet is to eat at home first and then meet up with family and friends later.

 We’ve looked over every item on the menu and come up with a list of “safe” foods that you can eat if you need to keep it low-carb while eating at Buffalo Wild Wings.